IMS-XWei/ScaleUntrim/README.md

 # Scalable Field-Aligned Reparameterization for Trimmed NURBS

 ## Overview
 ScaleUntrim is an open-source software package to reconstruct trimmed CAD models as a watertight spline representation (i.e., multi-patch NURBS).
-The copyright of the code belongs to Prof. Xiaodong Wei's group at Shanghai Jiao Tong University, China.

 ## Software